ShaharBand/input-recorder/README.md

 # 🖱️ Computer Input Recorder & Player
-A lightweight Python tool to record and replay mouse and keyboard events on your computer — ideal for automation, testing, or demonstrations.
+A lightweight Python script to record and replay mouse and keyboard events on your computer — ideal for automation, testing, or demonstrations.

 ### 📦 Features
 - ⌨️ Records keyboard presses and releases